sam-levy/CDRex/README.md

 mix ecto.setup
 ```

-After installing the dependencies and seting up the DB, just type the following command to start the server.
+After installing the dependencies and setting up the DB, just type the following command to start the server.

 ```
 mix phx.server